New York will give Amazon an early warning about HQ2 records requests after all

 In other words, Amazon isn’t hiding its intentions with this clause; the company is clearly saying that it is going to try and block citizens from obtaining records that might otherwise be disclosed.

-Asked about his original “no” comment on Twitter, Philips said that’s what he was told by the EDC, and said he would look into the matter further.
+Asked about his original “no” comment on Twitter, Philips apologized and said he was apparently given the wrong information by the EDC.

+I was given the wrong information at the time, Marcus.
+I'm sorry.

 I also reached out to Amazon and Katz and will update this story if I hear back.